 Best Silver: Alighieri The Flashback Earrings

 Alighieri is well-known for creating unique, handcrafted jewelry from recycled materials.
 Its silver earrings are super safe for sensitive ears because they’re made entirely from sterling silver.
 (Gold offerings, by contrast, are plated bronze, an alloy that often contains copper.
-Though, since the posts are also sterling silver, these could be safe, depending on the severity of your allergy.)
+However, since the posts are also sterling silver, these could be safe, depending on the severity of your allergy.)

 Metal: Sterling silver | Style: Horseshoe